 3. How you make students feel can last a lifetime.
 Careful.

 You are a larger than-life-figure to most students.
 You’re a teacher–you may be the loudest voice in their already busy mind.
 Consider the character you play in that mind accordingly.
 Further, how you frame students in your mind absolutely changes how you’ll think about and respond to and teach students.

 2. You come first

 This is counter to what teachers have long practiced–and been conditioned to believe.

-While student-centered classrooms are what we strive to provide, it doesn’t have to come at the cost of teacher well-being.
+While student-centered classrooms are what we strive to provide, they absolutely cannot come at the cost of teacher well-being.
 In fact, any teaching or education practices in general that come at the cost of teacher well-being are inherently unsustainable.

 And any system (e.g., public education) that misuses and ‘destroys’ the parts (e.g., teachers) it depends on to function is, at best, flawed and irrational and, at worst, destructive and unsustainable.
 Just like airlines remind adult passengers to put the oxygen mask on themselves before their children, educators, too, must put themselves first.
 You can’t teach if you’re not ‘okay’–and you can’t consistently be ‘great’ if you’re not thriving as a human being and professional educator.

 While teachers have to possess and demonstrate skill and expertise in a wide range of areas, from psychology to technology to content areas and people and communities, we also often have a ‘thing.’

 Whatever ‘it’ is, it’s equal parts identity, purpose, love, and curiosity.
 Whether it’s the students, your craft, your content, your community, or something else entirely–be clear in your own mind about why you do what you do, and never let it go.

 Advice For Teachers?
 10 Things To Not Lose Sight Of This Year; adapted image attribution flickr user sparkfunelectronics